TheBodger/MMM-Consumer-MQTTRelay/README.md

 Before installing this module, also install https://github.com/TheBodger/MMM-ChartUtilities as well as https://github.com/TheBodger/MMM-FeedUtilities

-To use this with the flights data, install https://github.com/TheBodger/MMM-Provider-JSON and follow the instructions that come with that module.

-Node modules required

-<BR>cd to the MagicMirror folder

-<BR>npm i --save csvtojson
-<BR>npm install moment-timezone --save

 ## Standalone Installation
 To install the module, use your terminal to:
 1. Navigate to your MagicMirror's modules folder.
 If you are using the default installation directory, use the command:<br />`cd ~/MagicMirror/modules`